dthonon/Client_API_VN/README.rst

 Description
 ===========

-Python applications that use Biolovision/VisoNature (VN) API to:
+Python applications that use Biolovision/VisioNature (VN) API to:

 - download data from VN sites and stores it to a Postgresql database.
 - update sightings directly in VN site

-Applications are available either as
+Applications are available either as:

 - Python modules from PyPI
 - Docker images from Docker Hub